aiidateam/aiida-core/docs/source/howto/cookbook.rst

 =========================================================

 To open a transport to a computer, you need the corresponding :class:`~aiida.orm.authinfos.AuthInfo` object, which contains the required information for a specific user.
-Once you have the relevant :class:`~aiida.orm.computers.Computer` and :class:`~aiida.orm.users.User` objects, you can obtain as follows:
+Once you have the relevant :class:`~aiida.orm.computers.Computer` and :class:`~aiida.orm.users.User` collection, you can obtain as follows:

 .. code-block:: python